mikealsim/remove_bw/README.md

 ## Use RemoveBlack()

 Stock fire images/video is usualy shot on a black background for ease of adding to other imagery.
-This makes it even better, no compromise in color or value like with "blendmodes".
+This makes it even better, no compromise in color or value like with "blendmodes" techniques.
+This give you full freedom to get the colors you want.

 <img width="324" alt="fire" src="fire.png"> <img width="324" alt="fire_alpha" src="fire_alpha.png">